oldschoolgg/bsodocs/custom-items/dyes.md

 # Dyes

-Dyes can be used on certain items by using the `=create` command.
+Dyes can be used on certain items by using the `/create` command.
 This process is irreversible, permanently turns items untradeable, and removes the dye.

-Ice, blood, shadow, and 3a dyes can only be obtained from grandmaster caskets, while monkey dyes can be obtained from catching chimplings, encountering special monkeys during [Mad Marimbo's Monkey Rumble](../minigames/mad-marimbos-monkey-rumble/), or by buying them from the minigame's shop.
+Ice, blood, shadow, and 3a dyes can only be obtained from grandmaster caskets.
+Monkey dyes can be obtained from catching chimplings, encountering special monkeys during [Mad Marimbo's Monkey Rumble](../minigames/mad-marimbos-monkey-rumble/), or by buying them from the minigame's shop.
 Dungeoneering dyes can be purchased from the dungeoneering shop.
+Squid dye can be obtained from [Sea Kraken](../bosses/demi-bosses/sea-kraken).
+Volcanic dyes can be obtained from [Moktang](../bosses/moktang).

 ## Ice dye